Tuesday Night Music Club: History

-The title of the album comes from the name for the ad hoc group of musicians including Crow, the "Tuesday Music Club", who came together on Tuesdays to work on the album.
+The title of the album comes from the name for the ad hoc group of musicians that gathered at Bill Bottrell's Toad Hall Studios to write songs and play music.
+The group included Bill Bottrell, David Baerwald, David Daniels, Brian MacLeod and Kevin Gilbert, who brought his girlfriend singer Sheryl Crow to a few of the sessions.
+When Crow got signed she leveraged the output from these sessions and many of the players and composers of these songs appear on the album Tuesday Night Music Club album.
 Many of them share songwriting credits with Crow.

 The front cover of the album shows Crow wearing a denim shirt with "a sheepish smile".
 The back cover has a neon cafe sign of the "Jenny Rose Cafe", consisting of the heart-shaped neon light behind the sign "CAFE" and above the other sign "JENNY ROSE".

 The group existed as a casual songwriting collective prior to its association with Crow, but rapidly developed into a vehicle for her debut album after her arrival.
 At the time, she was dating Kevin Gilbert, who co-wrote most of the songs for this album with Crow, David Baerwald, David Ricketts, Bill Bottrell, Dan Schwartz and Brian MacLeod.
 Her relationship with Gilbert became acrimonious soon after the album's release, and there were disputes about songwriting credits.
 In interviews later, Crow claimed to have written them.
 Both Gilbert and Baerwald castigated Crow publicly in the fallout, although Baerwald later softened his position.
 A similar tension arose with Bottrell after her second album, on which he collaborated during the early stages.

 In February 2008, Bottrell said, "The truth is hard to describe, but it lies between what all the people were shouting.
 It was all very vague and very complicated.
 She wrote the majority of the album.
 The guys and I contributed writing and lyrics, including some personal things.
 However, the sound was the sound that I developed".
 However, this was said while promoting their most current work together and contradicts most previous statements by him, including those in Richard Buskin's highly detailed book about the situation.
 Bottrell in earlier times had said Crow was given the second-largest portion of the publishing splits on the album to motivate her to work hard, as she still had to pay the very large debt from her unreleasable real first record, and publishing was the only way she was likely to earn any money from her new record.